 Each JEM receives 88 data streams of 9-bit width via the serial links with each LHC bunch crossing (25 ns).
-These are the electromagnetic and hadronic components of jet elements $0.2 \times 0.2$ in $\eta - \phi$ .
-The receiving link chips de-serialise the data back to 40 MHz parallel words.
-In the 11 Input Processor FPGAs, the input electromagnetic and hadronic data are summed to form the 10-bit jet Elements, which are then sent to the JEMs central component, the MainProcessor FPGA.
-The jet finding algorithm requires not only data from one JEM, but it also needs to correctly analyse jets crossing the JEMs boundary.
-Therefore, the jet elements are also copied to the neighbouring JEMs via the backplane at 80 Mb/s.
+These are the electromagnetic and hadronic components of jet elements in a $\Delta \eta \times \Delta \phi = 0.2 \times 0.2$ grid.
+The receiving link chips de-serialize the data back to 40 MHz parallel words.
+In the 11 Input Processor FPGAs, the input electromagnetic and hadronic data are summed to form the 10-bit jet elements, which are then sent to the JEM's central component, the Main Processor FPGA.
+The jet finding algorithm requires not only data from one JEM, but it also needs to correctly analyze jets crossing the JEM's boundary.
+Therefore, the jet elements are also copied to the neighboring JEMs via the backplane at 80 Mb/s.
 For the same reason, jet elements near the border of adjacent quadrants are duplicated in the Preprocessor and sent to JEMs in both quadrants.
-This results in a $11 \times 7$ in $\eta - \phi$ of jet elements available to the jet algorithms on one JEM.
-The energy sums are calculated from the 64 non-duplicated channels jet elements only (see Figure3).
+This results in a 11×7 grid in $\eta - \phi$ of jet elements available to the jet algorithms on one JEM.
+The energy sums are calculated from the jet elements of the 64 nonduplicated channels only (see Fig. 3).